mhtghn/Luricifer/README.md

 ----------------------
 You need to have the Spotify app (not the web player) launched and a song playing

+If you want to display all the lyrics at once :

     $ cd Luricifer
+    $ python luricifer.py --all

+If you want to display the lyrics one line at a time :

+    $ cd Luricifer
-    $ python luricifer.py
+    $ python luricifer.py --line

-Press Enter to display the next line.
+Press `<Enter>` to display the next line.